Flexible Degree Options

 Dartmouth's program allows students to take courses that parallel Duke's program.

-Current Duke Engineering Management students should look for information on the exchange on Sakai.
-Prospective students can contact the Duke MEM Program office for more information:
+Current Duke Engineering Management students should look for Dartmouth Exchange information on the Sakai system.
+Prospective students can contact the Duke MEM Program office for more information.

 Dartmouth Students at Duke

-Duke undergraduates studying engineering can complete their Bachelor of Science in Engineering (BSE) and a Master of Engineering Management in just five (5) years.
+Duke undergraduates studying engineering can complete a Bachelor of Science in Engineering (BSE) and a Master of Engineering Management in just five (5) years.

 Duke Graduate and Professional Students

 Duke graduate and professional students who are not enrolled in the Duke Master of Engineering Management Program may register to enroll in some Engineering Management core courses and technical electives on a space-available basis and with the permission of the instructor.

 Instructors will require outside students to have sufficient background for the course.
 They may also limit enrollment of outside students for any pedagogical reason.